openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 ##### No Impact on Workloads

 Inspecting containers must not disrupt the containers that are inspected and have an impact on their quality of service.
-The insights-operator-runtime is running with its own memory and CPU requirements and does not consume resources from the inspected container.
+The insights-runtime-extractor is running with its own memory and CPU requirements and does not consume resources from the inspected container.

+###### Risk of misbehaving code execution

+A few fingerprints relies on executing process in the user namespace (for example, executing `node --version` to determine the version of Node.js).
+There is a risk of side-effects if this execution does not match the expectation (if the `node` process is not the Node.js executable and its `--version` parameter triggers a `rm -rf /`).
+Executing such code should be done conservatively on well-identified workloads (`python`, `node`, etc.) if they provide a way to get their versions without side-effect.

 ##### Measurable Impact on Gathering Time & Payload

 The workload data is gathered every 12 hours by the Insights Operator.
 Gathering the runtime data will increase the overall executing time of the workload gatherer.
 The increase must remain reasonable.

-In the existing initial implementation of the insights-operator-runtime, it takes __~200 ms to scan a single container__.
+In the existing initial implementation of the insights-runtime-extractor, it takes __~200 ms to scan a single container__.
 As the inspection is done in parallel on each worker node, its overall duration is impacted by the density of the cluster (number of containers per worker node).
 On a fresh OpenShift cluster (with no user workload and only OpenShift own containers), it takes ~15 seconds to scan all containers.